Oru Thekkan Thallu Case

 Oru Thekkan Thallu Case is a 2022 Indian Malayalam-language action comedy film directed by Sreejith N. and written by Rajesh Pinnadan, based on the short story Ammini Pilla Vettu Case by G. R. Indugopan.
-The film stars Biju Menon, Roshan Mathew, Padmapriya and Nimisha Sajayan.
+The film stars Biju Menon, Roshan Mathew, Padmapriya, and Nimisha Sajayan.
 The film is produced by Mukesh R. Mehta, Sunil A. K., and C. V. Sarathi.

 The film marked Padmapriya's comeback to a Malayalam film after a gap of five years.
 The film was released on 8 September 2022.
 It received positive reviews upon release and turned out to be a moderate success.

 Plot

-Podiyan Pillai's lover, Vasanthi, and Ammini Pillai's wife, Rukmini, are neighbours and close friends.
-One of the most respected people in the town is Ammini.
-In the town, when Podiyan visits Vasanthi for sex one night, Ammini spots and slaps him.
-Podiyan is enraged and attacks Ammini in the dark, with his friends.
-During the attack, Podiyan hacks Ammini and he is bedridden for a couple of months as a result of the attack.
-In order to teach Podiyan and his friends a lesson, he decides to do so in such a way that society will acknowledge it as well.
-The ego of Podiyan and his friends are hurt when Ammini chooses not to file a lawsuit, but instead decided to deal with things on his own.
-They are not sure what to do about the crisis and are looking for a way to ensure that they do not face Ammini's wrath.
-Vengeance is taken by Ammini, one by one against Podiyan's friends, who are relieved of the stress of Ammini's revenge.
-In the meantime, Vasanthi finds out she is pregnant before her upcoming wedding with Podiyan.
-The couple fled to a hideout where Podiyan was supplied by his friends.
-Even though Ammini has not yet slapped Podiyan, Rukmini insists that the wedding is held as soon as possible.
-While Ammini is in his lighthouse just before the wedding, Rukmini and Podiyan lock him inside to ensure.
-Podiyan does not have to go to the wedding slapped.
-The moment Rukmini realises that she has made the wrong decision and tries to open the door, but to no avail.
-Aminni jumps out the lighthouse window to escape and breaks his arm.
-On the wedding day, Rukmini takes revenge for her husband by slapping Podiyan as Ammini was present at the wedding.
-The film ends with Podiyan and his friends in a car heading towards the wall where Aminni had crossed off their names when they were slapped.
-Ammini was standing there without Podiyan's name crossed off, leaving the movie on a cliffhanger.
+Podiyan Pillai's lover, Vasanthi, and Ammini Pillai's wife, Rukmini, are neighbors and close friends.
+Ammini is one of the most respected person in town.
+One night, Podiyan visits Vasanthi; Ammini spots him and slaps him.
+Podiyan is enraged and attacks Ammini in the dark with his friends, cutting him and leaving him bedridden for a couple of months.
+To teach Podiyan and his friends a lesson in a publicly acknowledged way, Ammini decides to take matters into his own hands.
+Podiyan and his friends are humiliated when Ammini chooses not to file a lawsuit but instead deals with things personally.
+They are uncertain how to handle the crisis and seek to avoid Ammini's wrath.
+Ammini exacts revenge on Podiyan's friends one by one.
+Meanwhile, Vasanthi discovers she is pregnant before her upcoming wedding to Podiyan.
+The couple flee to a hideout, where Podiyan is supplied with necessities by his friends.
+Even though Ammini has not yet slapped Podiyan, Rukmini insists that the wedding be held as soon as possible.
+Just before the wedding, while Ammini is in the lighthouse, Rukmini and Podiyan lock him inside.
+The moment Rukmini realises that she has made the wrong decision, she tries to open the door, but it is locked.
+Ammini jumps out of the lighthouse window to escape and breaks his arm.
+On the wedding day, Rukmini avenges her husband by slapping Podiyan, as Ammini is present.
+The film ends with Podiyan and his friends in a car heading towards the wall where Ammini has crossed off their names upon slapping them.
+Ammini is standing there with Podiyan's name still not crossed off, leaving the film on a cliffhanger.